Wojciech-Jezierski/E-commerce-website/README.md

 ## E-commerce-website

 E - commerce store made from scratch.
-Some products are have desscribes and additionally pictures.
+Some products are have description and additionally pictures.
 Account tab includes validation form.

 Technologies used are HTML, CSS and JavaScript.